 Who performs the test?

 The lumbar puncture procedure is performed by a physician trained in the use of X-ray equipment, called fluoroscopic equipment, which allows the doctor to view the needle as it is placed into the subarachnoid space.

 Notify your physician

-NOTE: Do not discontinue any medication without consulting with your primary physician and/or physician requesting this study.
+NOTE: Do not discontinue any medication without consulting with your primary care physician and/or the physician requesting this study.